cloudevents/spec/messagecatalog/spec.md

 ## 1. Introduction

-Message and event catalogs are useful tools at design and development time because they allow explorative discovery of the kinds of messages that are available for subscription from a system and to find out, for instance, which event sources raise them.
+Message and event catalogs are useful tools at design and development time because they allow interactive discovery of the kinds of messages that are available for subscription from a system and to find out, for instance, which event sources raise them.
 A chosen message definition catalog entry can serve as the basis for generating strongly typed representations of the message or other